amethyst/amethyst/README.md

 ## Usage

-Amethyst is written in rust and thus is considered by many that are learning the basics of rust as hard.
-Don't be afraid of challenges!
-Rust is a wonderful language once you get to know it.
-We made a lot of [documentation][bk] that will teach you everything you need to use amethyst like a pro!
+While the engine can be hard to use at times, we made a lot of [documentation][bk] that will teach you everything you need to use amethyst comfortably!

 [bk]: https://www.amethyst.rs/book/master/